 - 1. Go to Settings.

-- 2. On Android 11, touch System > Advanced > Developer options.
+- 2. Touch System > Advanced > Developer options .

-- 3. On Android 13, touch System > Developer options.

-- 4. Touch System > Developer options.

-- 5. Touch Memory.
+- 3. Touch Memory.

 Internal Storage

 The device has internal storage.
 The internal storage content can be viewed and files copied to and from when the device is connected to a host computer.
 Some applications are designed to be stored on the internal storage rather than in internal memory.